 Buying Top Shelf Marijuana Seeds

-It takes a lot of trust to buy cannabis seeds.
+It takes a lot of trust to buy anything online, let alone cannabis seeds.
 There’s no way to know what strain you’re getting by looking at the seeds themselves.
-You won’t know anything about the genetics, except the information you’re given by whomever you’re purchasing from.
+You won’t know anything about the genetics, except for what the grower or breeder tells you.

 This is one of the biggest reasons why you’d want to purchase your seeds from a reputable company or seed bank.
 Random dealers won’t necessarily know any better than you what strain they have.

 It takes a lot of experience and expertise to produce high-quality seeds.
-The entire process of selecting, testing and producing a batch of seeds can take up to a year or more.
-Still, it’s worth it to know you have the right strain, and in a feminized form.
+The entire process of selecting, testing, and producing a batch of seeds can take up to a year or more.
+Buying your seeds from a company you can trust ensures your harvest benefits from all of that effort.